shroffk/docs/eic-epics/epics-tutorials.md

 cd iocBoot/ioctestIoc
 chmod u+x st.cmd
 ./st.cmd
 # Next few lines are just output on epics-shell.
-You can just to the prompt (epics>)
+You can ignore and jump to the prompt (epics>)
 #!../../bin/darwin-x86/testIoc
 < envPaths
 epicsEnvSet("IOC","ioctestIoc")